 We also host an annual Junior Beekeepers program with MABA.

 In 2017, honey bee hives were started by Brooke Vacovsky- a local beekeeper and founder of Southeast Beescapes.

 Her apiary is located at the Land O Lakes Property.

 There are currently four honey bee hives hosted at Land O Lakes and are used for educational purposes on site and around Atlanta.

-If you'd like to contact her about honey bee services or educational opportunities, email her at email@example.com.
+If you’d like to contact her about honey bee hive installation, maintenance, and educational opportunities, then contact Brooke: firstname.lastname@example.org.

 Did you know that honey bees are not native to Georgia?

 While honey bees get a lot of public attention, the real heroes of our local ecology are our native bees.

 Georgia alone has over 500 native bee species that are responsible for most of our non-agricultural pollination.